jplatte/blog.turbo.fish/content/2021-03-01-proc-macro-simple-derive.md

 It will generate `impl NewsFeedRef { ... }`!
 That won't work, since we're not allowed to elide the lifetime in impl blocks, and even if we were could, our generated methods would mention the lifetime `'a` in their return types.
-Clearly we need to introduce the type's generic parameters for the generated `impl` too.
+Clearly we need to introduce the type's generic parameters for the generated `impl` block too.

-You may assume that handling generics correctly will be a lot of work, and it can certainly be depending on the macro.
+You may assume that handling generics correctly will be a lot of work, and it can certainly be for some macros.
 However, for basic ones like ours we can just let `syn` do all of the heavy lifting:

 ```rust
 let (impl_generics, ty_generics, where_clause) = input.generics.split_for_impl();